Accredited paediatric medical mediation training

 Dr Claire Macaulay

-Claire is an accredited mediator, trainer and executive coach.
+Claire is an MMF Associate, accredited mediator, trainer and executive coach.
 She qualified as a doctor from Liverpool University in 1999 and trained in Medical Oncology in Glasgow, picking up an MD along the way.
 She currently works as a Speciality Doctor in breast cancer at the Beatson West of Scotland Cancer Centre.

 Claire spent 10 years as a Medico-Legal Advisor with the Medical Defence Union, supporting and defending doctors during the most difficult time in their professional lives.
 A passionate educator and facilitator, Claire is an accomplished, highly sought-after trainer and public speaker, specialising in advanced communication skills.
 Claire is the National Education Lead for Realistic Medicine, advising the Scottish Government on the educational strategy for the implementation of Realistic Medicine.
 She is convinced that compassionate communication can transform relationships and resolve even the most intractable disputes.